visualinteractivedata/visualinteractivedata.github.io/jobs-viscovery.md

-# Postdocs / research engineer
+# Postdocs / Research Engineer

-The Viscovery project is looking for a postdoc (up to 2 years) and a research engineer (no phd) or postdoc (with phd) at the University of Edinburgh.
+The Viscovery project is looking for a postdoc (up to 2 years) and a research engineer (no phd required) at the University of Edinburgh.

 ![](figures/vistorian.png)

 ## Project

-**This EPSRC-funded project aims to develop visualizations, interfaces, and systems to guide analysts in their exploration of geo-temporal network data within the humanities** (history, social science, archaeology, etc.).
-To that end, we will get inspiration from **interactive data-driven storytelling (e.g. [Data comics](datacomics.net))** and recommender systems to mimic a human demonstrators walking the domain scientist through findings.

 Our research aims to provide new ways to support interactive exploration for network data as well as training novice-analysts in data and visualization literacy.
 A research engineer role will support the development of the [Vistorian](http://vistorian.net) platform for network analysis.
 Publications are aimed to be presented at top-tier international conferences (CHI, VIS, EuroVis).